 Far from being limited to shop floor or customer services roles, there's a variety of retail jobs for you to choose from.
 Learn more about different retail careers

-You'll buy and sell old objects and collectors' items such as jewellery, art, furniture, glass or china.
-You'll research the identity and value of objects, buy items from auctions, markets and private owners and sell these on to the public from shops or stalls at antiques centres.
+Buying and selling old objects and collectors' items such as jewellery, art, furniture and china, you'll research the identity and value of objects, buy items from auctions, markets and private owners and sell these to the public.

-There are no entry requirements but short courses, a diploma or degree in subjects such as art history may prove useful.
-You can also enter the profession through work experience in an antiques shop or auction house.
-The majority of antiques dealers are self-employed so salaries vary.
-You'll need good business sense, an eye for spotting treasure and excellent negotiation skills.
+Short courses, a diploma or degree in subjects such as art history may prove useful.
+The majority of antiques dealers are self-employed so you’ll need good business sense, an eye for spotting treasure and excellent negotiation skills.

-You'll need a love of books, good people skills and a keen business mind to succeed in this customer-facing role.
-You'll be involved in the retail of books and associated products and will advise on the variety of titles available, order and display stock and liaise with publishers and their representatives.
+You'll need a love of books, knowledge of the market, good people skills and a keen business mind to succeed.
+You'll advise on the variety of titles available, order and display stock and liaise with publishers and their representatives.

-Although this area is open to all graduates, a degree or HND in literature or business and management may increase your chances of entry.
+A degree or HND in literature or business and management may increase your chances but isn't essential.